 - Medicines were managed safely and people received their medicines when they should.
-One person said, "I get my pills every morning and night." - We observed medicines being administered at lunch time and saw good practice was followed.
+One person said, "I get my tablets as I should and get them on time." - We observed medicines being administered at lunch time and saw good practice was followed.
 People were sensitively assisted as required and medicines were signed for after they had been administered. - The registered manager conducted regular audits of medicines to ensure any concerns were identified and addressed.